wix-incubator/wix-react-tools/docs/class-mixer.md

  a.printMessage('hello');
  /*
- will return "message printed: goodbye"
+ will return "wrapped=> message printed: goodbye"

  will print
  "called on method with hello"